dart-lang/language/working/1426-extension-types/feature-specification-views.md

 clash among "inherited" members is an error, but it can be eliminated by overriding the clashing name.*

-*It is allowed for _DV_ to select a getter from `V1` and the corresponding setter from `V2`, even though Dart generally treats a getter/setter pair as a single unit.
-However, a show/hide part explicitly supports the separation of a getter/setter pair using `get m` respectively `set m`.
-The rationale is that a view type may well be used to provide a read-only interface for an object whose members do otherwise allow for mutation, and this requires that the getter is included and the setter is not.*

-*Conflicts between superviews are not allowed, they must be resolved explicitly (using an "override").
-The rationale is that the extends clause of a view is concerned with code reuse, not modeling, and there is no reason to believe that any implicit conflict resolution will consistently do the right thing.*

 The effect of having a view declaration _DV_ with superviews `V1, ..
 Vk` is that the members declared by _DV_ as well as all members of `V1, ..
 Vk` that are not overridden by a declaration in